 Intermediate measured or calculated values used per the 2026 ZEV and PHEV Test Procedures to calculate cycle specific energy consumption and range values including usable battery energy and hydrogen tank usable fuel amount.

+If the test group includes multiple vehicle models, subconfigurations or other vehicle variants that have different range values used by the manufacturer for certification, labeling, advertising, or ordering (e.g., trim packages that yield different label range values), identification of each of the unique range values and the vehicle variants that each range value applies to for purposes of determing the applicable range to use for the durability requirement of subsection (d)(2).

 Vehicle, fuel cell, and battery break-in periods, in miles, used by the vehicle manufacturer prior to testing for certification and the methods used to determine them.

 BEVs: Society of Automotive Engineers (SAE) J1634 test methodology used (e.g., single cycle test, multi-cycle test), constant discharge rate used for the SAE J1634 short multi-cycle test (and description of how the rate was determined), and constant speed and time or distance for constant speed cycle portions of the multi-cycle test or short multi-cycle plus steady state test.